tolgakartal/Quizer/README.md

 2. Run `flutter pub get` to fetch the dependencies.
 3. Build and run the application on your device or emulator.

+## Coding Challenge: Enhancing the Quizer App

+### Objective

+Your task is to enhance the Quizer App by introducing a new feature or refactoring an existing one.
+The key requirement is to apply at least one of the SOLID principles in your solution.
+The SOLID principles are crucial for creating scalable, maintainable, and robust software designs.

+### Challenge Description

+- **Feature Enhancement**: Introduce a feature that allows users to categorize quiz questions (e.g., by difficulty, topic, etc.).
+This feature should be implemented in a way that adheres to the SOLID principles.
+Think about how you can design your classes and interfaces to be single-responsible, open for extension but closed for modification, and so on.

+- **Refactoring Existing Code**: Identify an area in the existing codebase where a SOLID principle can be better applied.
+Refactor the code to enhance its design.
+This could involve separating concerns, reducing dependencies, or making the code more extendable without modifying existing functionality.

+### Expectations

+- **Code Quality**: Your code should be clean, well-organized, and properly documented.
+- **SOLID Application**: Clearly demonstrate the use of SOLID principles in your solution.
+Provide comments or documentation explaining how your design adheres to these principles.
+- **Testing**: Include unit tests for your new feature or refactored code to ensure functionality and robustness.

+### Submission

+Submit your code as a pull request to the project repository.
+Include a brief description of your changes and how they adhere to SOLID principles.

 ## Contributing

 Contributions to the Quizer App are welcome.
 Please read our contributing guidelines before submitting your pull request.